phpactor/phpactor/doc/reference/indexer.rst

 The indexer scans your project directory and records meta-information about classes and functions in your project.

-The indexer *only required* for some features (such as :ref:`navigation_goto_implementation`).
+The indexer required only for some features (such as :ref:`navigation_goto_implementation`).

 .. _indexer_building: